wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Rust/Rust-OpenSource-List.md

 - [Rustless #Project#](https://github.com/rustless/rustless): Rustless is a REST-like API micro-framework for Rust.
 It's designed to provide a simple DSL to easily develop RESTful APIs on top of the Iron web framework.

 - [imageflow #Project#](https://github.com/imazen/imageflow): High-performance image manipulation for web servers.
 Includes imageflow_server, imageflow_tool, and libimageflow

-- [image-server-rust #Project#](https://github.com/miguelmartin75/image-server-rust): A server that handles uploading and fetching of images.
-Pretty much a stripped down version of imgur.

 # GUI Framework